zendesk/delivery_boy/README.md

 ###### Examples

-Using a role arn and web identity token to generate tempoarary credentials:
+Using a role arn and web identity token to generate temporary credentials:

 ```ruby
 require "aws-sdk-core"